 A millennium in the future, Earth is returning from the brink of extinction.
-Nineteen-year-old Eliana, along with her friend Jacques, struggles to defeat the remnant survivors of an orbital space station, who seek to use their technology to rule the ailing planet as humanity’s new gods.
+Nineteen-year-old Eliana struggles to defeat the remnant survivors of an orbital space station, who seek to use their technology to rule the ailing planet as humanity’s new gods.
 Eliana finds an unexpected ally in Graham, a newly created artificial intelligence, who believes Eliana holds humanity’s best chance for survival.

 In 2002 I founded GrubHub.com, which I recently left to pursue a literary career.
 In my 12 years as leader of the company, I created a brand that has attracted 10 million customers as well as 1.2 million Twitter and Facebook followers.
 By way of my bona fides for writing a hard science fiction novel, I have a pile of degrees from MIT, where I was often seen hanging around the AI lab.
 Which is to say, I’m perfectly aware when I sacrifice solid science in the name of a great story.

 Thank you for considering this first installment of INFERNO OF EDEN.